softlab-unimore/ISTF/README.md

 python data_step.py --dataset french --nan-percentage 0.2 --num-past 48 --num-future 60
 ```

+The `.pickle` corresponding to `dataset`, `nan-percentage`, `num-past` and `num-future` will be created in the `pickles/` directory.
+The data is already split into training, validation, and test sets.

 To preprocess the data, train the model and test it, run:

 ```bash
 python pipeline.py --dataset french --nan-percentage 0.2 --num-past 48 --num-future 60
 ```

+If the `.pickle` file already exists, it will be loaded instead of being regenerated.

 To evaluate ablations or adjust hyperparameters, modify the command-line arguments accordingly.